tsugiproject/tsugi/README_POSTGRESQL.md

         title=:title, updated_at = NOW()
         RETURNING context_id;

-PDOX also overrides the `lastInsertId()` method go get the generated key using the PostgreSQL pattern when we are using PostgreSQL.
-So the portable way to do an UPSERT is as follows:
+PDOX also overrides the `lastInsertId()` method to get the generated key using the PostgreSQL pattern when we are using PostgreSQL.
+So the portable way to do an UPSERT with PDOX  is as follows:

     ...
 Sometime in the past
     $PDOX->addPDOXMeta("{$p}lti_context", array("pk" => "context_id", "lk" => array("context_sha256", "key_id")));